cs1302uga/cs1302-hw04/README.md

    Cool, huh? :)

-1. It is tiresome to write those `git` options out each time.
-Instead, create a `git adog` command by setting up a Git alias:
+1. If you like the more concise output but think it may become tiresome to write those `git` options out each time, create a `git adog` command by setting up a Git alias:

    ```
    $ git config --global alias.adog "log --all --decorate --oneline --graph"